 Freddie also introduced me to the director of Vertpré Médio – Sébastien Lemaire.

 “People who come to the social center are very different, from kids to adults.
 There are different activities for everyone.
 We want to mix the public, let them talk and make connections.
 That’s how also we can break the stereotypes”.

 Freddy also created the NGO called “Action Jeune” together with the other co-founder.
 The organization is very young, just 3 months old.
 One of their objectives is international mobility of youth.
 He said that it is important for young people to travel.

 “Other people are a mirror of ourselves.
 The best way to learn who we are – it is to learn about others.
 It is to see other things, other countries, other people and compare.
 After, you’re going to have a desire to do the best for you, your society, your country or your nation.
 When you see something good in others, you try to adopt it.
-It is in our nature. »
+It is in our nature.”

-What could change the world?
+What would you change in the world?

 “Communication, promotion of good qualities of people, putting down the labels”.

 How would you describe France in 3 words?

 With whom you would like to drink coffee with?